TechnologyClassroom/Processing/README.md

 ![Screenshot](https://github.com/TechnologyClassroom/Processing/blob/master/Images/PaintWithShapes.png?raw=true "Screenshot")

 Draw with squares, ellipses, and triangles.
 Shapes have random fill color, stroke color, stroke width, and size.
-WARNING: May cause epileptic seizures.
+WARNING: Contains flashing lights.
 Hold 's' to save images.

 To learn more, check out the <a href="https://github.com/TechnologyClassroom/RaspberryPiProgrammingWorkshop#resources">Resources section</a> of my Raspberry Pi Worshop for links and books about Processing.
 Also, check out the <a href="https://github.com/TechnologyClassroom/Processing/blob/master/ProcessingExamples.md">examples page</a>.